Saniya327/ccn-roadshow/README.md

 The metadata such as 'uid', 'creationtime', 'resourceVersion', 'clusterIPs' etc need to be deleted so that it they can be deployed on any cluster.

 To deploy:
+Ensure the operators mentioned in the [this](https://docs.google.com/document/d/1EVkpTNgUjsVa6XBPS9AWzVTV7P6yM3G-wrwQguEbRV8/edit#heading=h.aghcg68r65mh) document are installed on the cluster

 Use ACM and create a new application.
 Provide the url and branch and click on save.